zhongxingyu/Java-Annotation-Study/README.md

 ## What is this repository?

 Java annotations have been widely used by the community for purposes such as compiler guidance and runtime processing.
 Despite the ever-growing use, there is still limited empirical knowledge about the actual usage of annotations in practice, the changes made to annotations during software evolution, and the potential impact of annotations on code quality.
 To fill this gap, we perform the first large-scale empirical study about Java annotations on 1,094 open-source projects hosted on GitHub.
 Our study systematically investigates annotation usage, annotation evolution, and annotation impact, and generates 10 interesting findings that have important implications for developers, researchers, tool builders, and language or library designers.
+For more information, please see our article published at IEEE Transactions on Software Engineering (https://hal.inria.fr/hal-02091516/).

 This repository contains our code for studying Java annotation and its evolution, the collected large scale data about evolution of annotations in three years for each project, and our manual analysis of the characteristics of annotation evolution.